 I prefer to shop from small-scale, organic producers, and farmers when it comes to my food.
-I’m a regular at the local butcher shop.
 And while I adore the taste of Miller High Life, I err on the side of local when it comes to my brews.
 It’s no surprise that I would be drawn to the world of natural wine.
-I first learned about what would later become my passion after working at Saison Market for a year.
-Even though I wasn’t learned in the world of wine quite yet, I knew that the bottles I kept coming back to were “natural.”
-Fast forward to the pandemic, and I was buying juice by the case.
+Natural wine is wine that respects man and nature, made from a single ingredient—grapes (and sometimes a bit of sulphur)— produced by winemakers dedicated to making healthy, vibrant wines, avoiding the use of chemicals in both the vines and the cellar.

 Live and Let Live

 Natural wine is “low-intervention,” meaning that the vintner allows nature to run its course, only stepping in when necessary.
 See: biodynamic farming.
 Similarly, the vintners don’t rely on machines to harvest grapes, which often results in unwanted additives—like spiders and other creepy crawlers—getting into your juice.
 Grapes are carefully handpicked to ensure only the best of the best gets into your bottle.
 Vintners tend to stick with native yeasts when it comes to fermenting the fruits of their labor.
 No harmful pesticides or herbicides here!
 Many farmers will plant other types of produce, like tomatoes, amongst the grapes for the sake of biodiversity, also allowing farm animals to roam free in order to eat weeds and yes— poo (because it’s good for the soil, okay!).
 Biodiversity = delicious wine.